-The beautiful town of Loches, with about 7,500 inhabitants, is located in South Touraine, in the Indre-et-Loire department of the Centre-Val de Loire region.
-This territory became a dairy region following the creation of creameries (including the Verneuil creamery, which still exists today) after the phylloxera epidemic and the abandonment of vineyards by winemakers in favor of cow farming.
-We went there for a long weekend with my favorite photographer in July 2022, and I must say that we completely fell in love with this city and its remarkable heritage, which holds the “City of Art and History” label.
-It offers a journey through time, at the heart of over 1,000 years of history!
+The beautiful town of Loches, which has around 7,500 inhabitants, is located in the Sud Touraine area, in the Indre-et-Loire department of the Centre-Val de Loire region.
+This territory became a dairy land following the creation of creameries (including the Verneuil dairy, which still exists today) after the phylloxera epidemic led winemakers to abandon their vines in favor of dairy farming.

-What to do, what to visit in Loches?
+What to do and see in Loches?

-Loches Touraine Loire Valley Tourist Office
+Loches Touraine Châteaux de la Loire Tourist Office

 Place de la Marne, 37600 Loches